I am Miss Whitehead, I am the class teacher of 2W. I’ll be looking after your child’s education for the next academic year.

-- Classify and identify different plants and their parts.
+- Classify and identify different animals.

-- Learn about different push and pulls.
+- Learn about different gymnastics and games techniques

 - If your child has pierced ears, it would be much appreciated if you could remove their earrings on each morning of P.E.
 Please note that staff are not able to remove them or cover them, so this will result in your child not taking part in our P.E. lesson and an alternative task will be provided for the child, this is due to health and safety reasons.
 Long hair must be tied back.